kylekyle/monitoring/README.md

 ## Stopping monitors

 You can cancel a monitor by calling its `cancel` method.
-This kills all callbacks registered against that monitor:
+This cancels all callbacks registered against that monitor:

 ```javascript
 const monitor = monitoring(document.body);